fb-pixel

 This site contains affiliate links to products we recommend.
 We may receive a commission for purchases made through these links.

-Make these delicious chocolate-covered coconut truffles for a fun Christmas treat, cookie exchange, hostess gift, or “just because”.
+Make these delicious chocolate coconut balls for a homemade Christmas gift, hostess gift, Mother's Day gift idea, cookie exchange, or “just because”.
 They’re delicious, very low in sugar and filled with healthy fats.

 Chocolate covered truffles with flaked coconut decorating the tops.